MozartofCode/travel-agent/README.md

     - Unique activities (surfing, fishing, hiking) related to the destination
     - List of Museums and historic sites as a way to discover the history of the destination 5- Giving the brief history of the destinations
-6- Creating a travel report & presentation with all of this information
+6- Creating a travel report